dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/release-notes/ddn.md

   - `CreateDetectedQuadElement`
 - Added a new enumeration `ImageColourMode` to specify the colour mode of the normalized image.
 - Add C interfaces and implementations, which are only used to encapsulate upper-level languages such as c# and python, etc.

+### Fixed

+- Fixed a bug where the internal table boundaries were recognized as the document boundaries.

 ### Break Changes